nqoy/Extinction-Prediction/README.md

 # Data_Science_Project
 Reasech question: Can we predict the extintion of species?

-The process of getting the answer is built on several stages which are executed with algorithmic functions in Python:
+The process of getting the answer is built on several stages which are executed by algorithmic functions in Python:

 1. Getting The Data - Crawling and scrapping a data filled web-site.
 2. Data Handling - Cleaning currupt vlaues and filling missing data.